 Just because I’m being very transparent about my cosmetic surgeries doesn’t mean I don’t value my privacy.
 Most people who ask are just asking to be nosey because they want to know about my personal finances.
 Unless your name is David (my husband) then it’s none of your business.
 I have no problem telling certain people who have expressed genuine interest and whom I trust the cost of my surgery.

 Cosmetic surgery is a very personal thing.
 It’s something I see a lot of women lie about.
 If someone asks me I don’t lie about it.
 I tell them I’ve had my nose and now my breasts.
 Nothing to be ashamed of.

 I have a nice home and my kids are well taken care of.
-I have my priorities in check, so I can do what I want with my body that makes me happy just like you can.
+My priorities in check, so I can do what I want with my body that makes me happy just like you can.
 I don’t judge women who choose NOT to get cosmetic surgery, so I ask that you not judge me or other women who may want breasts, a mommy makeover, whatever cosmetic surgery, or whatever you do in life.

 I’m really sick and tired of women tearing each other down.
 This is not a competition amongst women we should be a community and build each other up.

-Lastly, I appreciate all the well wishes and nice comments that many of you have sent me.❤️Also I apologize if this post is a little all over the place and for any spelling errors.
+Lastly, I appreciate all the well wishes and nice comments that many of you have sent me.❤Also I apologize if this post is a little all over the place and for any spelling errors.
 I’m typing on my phone as it’s easier than typing on my computer.
 I tried to condense it as much as possible because I know some people have low attention spans.
 LOL.

 Will update again on Thursday unless anything new or exciting happens!